jroivas/sic/sic.md

 - fixed<2,4>: 2 digits for integral, 4 digits for fraction allowing -99.9999 to 99.9999
 - fixed<2,2>: 2 digits for integral, 2 digits for fraction allowing -99.99 to 99.99
-- fixed<10,1>: 10 digts for integral, 1 digit for fraction allowing -9999999999.9 to 9999999999.9
+- fixed<10,1>: 10 digits for integral, 1 digit for fraction allowing -9999999999.9 to 9999999999.9

-One can use plain `fixed` but it's in most cases suboptimal.
+One can use plain `fixed` but it's in most cases sub-optimal.
 Compiler tries to determine maximum value, but sometimes that's just impossible.
-On these cases plain `fixed` can be exteneded to bigger precision.
+On these cases plain `fixed` can be extended to bigger precision.
 Unfortunately that might be expensive and compiler is unable to produce optimal code.
-It's always recommended to define precisions for fixed types.
+It's always recommended to define precision for fixed types.

 On can perform operations on different sized fixed numbers with certain constraints.
 Result of the operation must fit into the combined bigger precision limits.